-As shown in Figures \ref{Fig::model_seizure_L0_4_RiskSLIM} to \ref{Fig::model_seizure_L0_4_RSLP_SRDCD}, risk scores that have similar test CAL can still exhibit important differences in terms of calibration.
+As shown in Figures \ref{Fig::model_seizure_L0_4_RiskSLIM} to \ref{Fig::model_seizure_L0_4_RSLP_SRDCD}, risk scores with similar test CAL can still exhibit important differences in terms of calibration.
 Here, the risk predictions of the \RiskSLIM{} model are monotonic and within the boundaries of the risk predictions of the fold-based models.
-In comparison, the risk predictions of other models do not monotonically increase with observed risk and vary significantly across test folds (e.g., \PLRLR{}, \PLRLRDCD{}, \PLRSR{} and \PLRSRDCD{}).
-As noted by our collaborators, these issues can affect how physicians will use the model and whether they will accept it (e.g., the monotonicity violations of the \PLRSR{} model suggest that patients with a score of 3.5 may have more seizures compared to patients with a score of 4.0, eroding trust in the model's risk predictions).
+In comparison, the risk predictions of other models do not monotonically increase with observed risk and vary significantly across test folds (e.g., \PLRSRDCD{}).
+As noted by our collaborators, such issues affect model adoption: the monotonicity violations of the \PLRSR{} model suggest that patients with a score of 3.5 may have more seizures compared to patients with a score of 4.0, eroding trust in the model's risk predictions.

-Although the risk scores in Figures \ref{Fig::model_seizure_L0_4_RiskSLIM} to \ref{Fig::model_seizure_L0_4_RSLP_SRDCD} obey the constraints of our collaborators, they also differ in terms of usability.
-The \RiskSLIM{} model requires physicians to scan cEEG output for 3 patterns (that is, LPD, BriefRhythmicDischarges, and EpiletiformDischarge).
-In comparison, other risk scores may not necessarily be more useable since they all include \textit{PatternsInclude BiPD or LRDA or LPD}, which can require physicians to check for cEEG output for 3 patterns (in the worst case).
-The \PLRLR, \PLRSR{} and \PLRSRDCD{} risk scores also include \textfn{MaxFrequencyLPD}, which requires recording the frequency of LPD, which requires more time.
-Note that it is possible, as a simple extension of our approach, to fine-tune usability by penalizing each feature based on how difficult it is for a physician to evaluate it.
+Although the risk scores in Figures \ref{Fig::model_seizure_L0_4_RiskSLIM} to \ref{Fig::model_seizure_L0_4_RSLP_SRDCD} obey all of the constraints specified by our collaborators, they exhibit differences in terms of usability.
+The \RiskSLIM{} model requires physicians to check cEEG output for a single cEEG pattern (LPD).
+In comparison, other risk scores include the feature \emph{PatternsInclude BiPD or LRDA or LPD}, which can require physicians to check cEEG output for 3 patterns in the worst case.
+The \PLRSRDCD{} risk score also uses \textfn{MaxFrequencyLPD}, which requires estimating the frequency of LPD and thereby requires more time.